Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 #### Ezmerelda d'Avenir

 [[4.
-World Almanac/NPCs/Ezmerelda Davenir.md\|Ezmerelda]] has cast a greater invisibility spell on herself and is stealthily exploring the castle.
+World Almanac/NPCs/Ezmerelda Davenir.md\|Ezmerelda]] has cast a [[5.
+Mechanics/Spells/Greater Invisibility.md\|greater invisibility]] spell on herself and is stealthily exploring the castle.
 Choose one character in the back rank of the party's marching order, and read the following text to that character's player:

 > [!readaloud]
 >